Fungi have the following characteristics:

 |Russulales||Polypores (Albatrellus, Bondarzewia, Heterobasidion), tooth fungi (Echinodontium, Hericium), crust/stereoid fungi (Peniophora, Scytinostroma, Stereum) and mushrooms (Lactarius, Russula)|

 |Pucciniomycetes||Cronartium (rusts), Helicobasidium|

 Above includes mostly groups with important tree pathogens and others that forest pathologists should be at least minimally familiar with.
-This classification is based on a new higher-level phylogenetic classification of the fungi (®).
+This classification is based on a new higher-level phylogenetic classification of the fungi.
 Fungi are less well understood than many other groups of organisms and their relationships are just beginning to come into focus, so there are many different classifications in various books.
 Unfortunately, in many cases, morphology does not correspond with phylogenetic relationships based on molecular data.
 For an embryonic attempt at classifying all organisms on the internet, see the Tree of Life.

+All the groups listed above are in the kingdom Fungi except this one.
 Depending on one’s kingdom-level classification, this phylum may be placed in kingdom Chromista, Straminipila (=Stramenopila), Protoctista, or Protista.